ailtonbsj/Windows-10/README.md

-# Theme of windows 10 for Lubuntu 16.04 LTS
+# Windows 10 Theme for Lubuntu 16.04 LTS

 This is an fork of B00merang Project with my modifications